Personal tools

 Are clubs/groups selling sport drinks during lunch fundraising or a la carte sales?

-My PTA wants to do a Fundraiser with only cookie dough.
-Under the NM Competitive Food Sales Rule are they able to still do that?
+My PTA wants to do a fundraiser with only cookie dough.
+Under the USDA Smart Snacks Guidelines, are they able to still do that?

 Yes.
-Since this is an off-campus fundraiser outside of school hours, it is not governed by the NM Competitive Food Sales Rule.
+Since this is an off-campus fundraiser outside of school hours, it is not governed by the USDA Smart Snacks Guidelines.

 What are the rules for a Fall Festival after school hours in terms of food sales?
 Can we sell things like sodas, Frito Pie, hot dogs and Nachos?

 Since this is an after-school event, the food sales must meet the 50% healthy fundraising rule.
-Provided that at least 50% of the offerings meet the specific nutrition requirements for fundraisers (200 calories, 8 grams fat, 2 grams saturated/trans fat, and 15 grams sugar), then the food items mentioned above are allowed.
+Provided that at least 50% of the offerings meet the specific nutrition requirements for fundraisers, then the food items mentioned above are allowed.
+All beverages sold on campus after hours must be a Pepsi product (exclusive beverage contract).

 What are the rules for a fiesta during school hours?
 We don’t sell food but give students hot dogs and a soda.
 Is this alright?

-Since the NM Competitive Food Sales Rule only applies to food and beverages sold to students, this is allowed.
-However, schools are strongly encouraged to offer healthier snack alternatives (such as fruit and bottled water) in the spirit of supporting wellness for all school events.
+Since the USDA Smart Snacks only applies to food and beverages sold to students, this is allowed.
+However, schools are strongly encourages to offer healthier snack alternatives (such as fruit and bottled water) in the spirit of supporting wellness for all school events.

 I have noticed that candy is regularly used as a reward for good grades on assignments and quizzes/tests at my kid’s school.
 Is this within the new rules?